VFAX: Revival

 VFAX was revived in the 1970s when it was realized that although the F-14 was smaller than the F-111B, it was still a very large plane.
-It was a very expensive to replace all of the attack fighters and USMC F-4 Phantom IIs, which had passed on the Tomcat's cost and initial lack of ground attack capability (which the fighter wouldn't get until the 1990s).
+The F-14 was deemed too expensive to replace all of the attack fighters and USMC F-4 Phantom IIs, which had passed on the Tomcat's cost and initial lack of ground attack capability (which the fighter wouldn't get until the 1990s).
 The VFAX would later be folded into the USAF LWF lightweight fighter competition.
 The Navy would choose the loser of the USAF competition, the YF-17.
 It was the product of a long evolution of the Northrop Cobra project, which was a radical redesign that used the wings and nose of the tiny F-5 Freedom Fighter as a design starting point.
 Attracted by the safety and growth potential of two engines, it was developed into the F/A-18 Hornet as the low end of a high low mix.
 Like the F-4 Phantom II, it would have conformal carriage for the radar guided AIM-7 Sparrow (and later AMRAAM) missiles.
 In the 1990s, the original Cobra design would be stretched yet again into the heavier Super Hornet.
 The F/A-18E/F would be deemed by 2006 to have enough capability to replace its senior stablemate, the VFX F-14 Tomcat in the primary air superiority role, along with most other jet combat, EW and tanker support types.